 President’s Day just might be the perfect opportunity to check in with your kiddos to find out what their first order of business would be if they were in charge.
-Take five today and ask your child to finish the sentence, “If I were the President I would…” Scroll down to see our results and be sure and put your kiddos response in a comment below!
+Take five today and ask your child to finish the sentence, “If I were the President I would…” We asked a few kiddos the question and the results are compassionate, heartwarming and also, hilarious.
+Scroll down to see their answers.

 Nora (age 10): "I would give my job to somebody else."

 Nora (now 13): "I would get rid of the electoral college so it's an actual democracy and make voting more accessible for everyone."

 Patrick (age 8):"I would make the Army stronger so that people would stop doing bad things."

 Joe (age 6): "I would lay there and eat chips."